A reader sent a question about “awakened beings” to me the other day, and I would like to share it and my answer with all of you.

 I strongly urge all of you to read Who Hears This Sound?
 Adyashanti On Waking Up From The Dream Of “Me” published a few years ago in The Sun magazine.
 Someone sent me a link to the article, and I found it to be one of the best and clearest presentations of Adyashanti’s teachings I’ve ever read.
 It is often hard to find succinct versions of a teacher’s ideas and thoughts, but the interviewer did a nice job of bringing greater clarity to an already fairly clear teaching.
 That’s one of the reasons I like Adya so much: he is extraordinarily clear for an awake guy.

-Here are a few excerpts to read now… Read the rest →
+Here are a few excerpts to read now to whet your appetite for the rather long and extensive interview:

 All of our thoughts are conditioned.
 We all are thinking exactly along the lines we are conditioned to think.
 Programmed like a computer.
 Anybody who thinks they are actually choosing of their own free will the line of thinking that they have is completely deluded by their thinking.